RYXNE/ryxne.github.io/_pages/about.md

 🎯 I'm also interested to have a more practical experience in other domains of Data Science, hoping to get exposed to the power Data holds in making effective decisions.

+🎮 On a different note, I enjoy Travelling, Hiking, Driving, Football, Video Games, and Photography.
+I also enjoy trying out new activites such as generating graphics through processing and exploring new cuisines :)

 <!-- A data-driven personal website